 ATV use is the leading cause of moderate to severe TBIs.
-According to a report published by Ontario Injury Compass, on average, more than 15 people are seen in Ontario emergency departments for injuries related to ATV accidents.
+According to a report published by Ontario Injury Compass, on average, more than 15 people have been seen in Ontario emergency departments for injuries related to ATV accidents.
 Before heading out on the trails, please remember to wear a helmet.
 Inspect the condition of your ATV before each ride.
 If you are a new rider I highly recommend that you take an ATV safety course and learn to ride from an expert.
 The Canadian Pediatric Society recommends youth under 16 should not be permitted to operate off-road vehicles at all, even ones that are marketed as “child-sized.”
 When lending an ATV, is there a duty of care?
 The courts have recognized a duty of care when a person allows another to operate a motorized vehicle knowing or should have known the other was unfit or otherwise unable to operate it safely.

 Car Seat Safety

 Make sure your child is riding in the appropriate car seat or booster seat.It is estimated that 44% to 81% of car seats are not used correctly.
 A 2012 analysis from the Canadian Paediatric Society of child passengers sustaining severe car-related injuries revealed that 92% of infants, 74% of toddlers, and 96% of school-aged children were not restrained appropriately at the time of the accident.